Advisory Committees.

 Elizabeth A. Olek, DO, SPH ’02

-Dr. Olek served as the senior vice president of clinical development and chief medical officer of Achillion Pharmaceuticals, Inc. where she joined from Novartis Pharmaceuticals Corporation having served as global brand medical … director and principal medical science expert in the Infectious Disease, Transplant and Immunology Group.
+Dr. Olek also served as the senior vice president of clinical development and chief medical officer of Achillion Pharmaceuticals Inc. where she joined from Novartis Pharmaceuticals Corporation having served as global brand medical director and principal medical science expert in the Infectious Disease, Transplant, and Immunology Group.
 Prior to joining Novartis Pharmaceuticals in 2004, she was director of clinical research at InterMune Inc. from 2002-2004, and director of clinical research at Genetics Institute/Wyeth Research from 1998-2002.
 In her roles, Dr. Olek was responsible for clinical research and advancement of various infectious disease drug candidates.

-Dr. Olek earned a Doctor of Osteopathy from the Philadelphia College of Osteopathic Medicine, a Master in Public Health in epidemiology and biostatistics from Boston University School of Public Health in 2002, and a Bachelor of Pharmacy from the University of the Sciences Philadelphia.
+Dr. Olek earned a Doctor of Osteopathy from the Philadelphia College of Osteopathic Medicine, a master’s in public health in epidemiology and biostatistics from Boston University School of Public Health in 2002, and a Bachelor of Pharmacy from the University of the Sciences Philadelphia.
+She trained in Infectious Diseases at the Boston Medical Center and Finland Laboratory, spending several years in HIV/ID practice before joining the pharmaceutical industry.

 Dr. Olek resides in San Francisco, California.